 Evidence-Based Practice Grant Program Letters of Intent Guidelines

-APHON is currently accepting Letters of Intent (LOI) for Evidence-Based Practice project proposals through 11:59 pm Central Standard Time on April 30.
+APHON is currently accepting Letters of Intent (LOI) for Evidence-Based Practice & Research project proposals through 11:59 pm Central Daylight Time on September 1.
 The letter of Intent guidelines for both grant categories is listed below.

 Evidence-Based Practice Grant Letter of Intent Guidelines